Diet App Scorecard: Monthly User Ratings for Popular Calorie Trackers

 App # Rating Reviews Top Praise Top Complaint Auth.

-MyNetDiary received the highest average user rating (4.56) among the calorie tracking apps analyzed in the Diet App Scorecard for February 2026, based on 261 filtered reviews.
-The gap between the highest and lowest rated apps was nearly three full stars.
-See the full Diet App Scorecard February 2026 for detailed analysis.
+MyNetDiary received the highest average user rating (4.54) among the calorie tracking apps analyzed in the Diet App Scorecard for April 2026, based on 196 filtered reviews.
+April was a turbulent month for the category: MyFitnessPal's redesign backlash deepened to a second consecutive month of major decline, falling to 2.31 on review volume that nearly doubled to 1,438.
+Six of ten apps in the scorecard now show review patterns flagged for authenticity concerns, up from one app in March.
+See the full Diet App Scorecard April 2026 for detailed analysis.

 Which Apps We Analyze